 You have a great business idea, you have a business plan, now you need to form the entity to start conducting business.
 After reviewing the options, you have decided a limited liability company (LLC) is the best choice for you.
 Making the choice to create an LLC is a big decision, but there are still quite a few decisions to make.
 This article will walk you through the decisions you will have to make as you set up your LLC.

 Decisions to Make When Filing with the State

 The next thing you have to decide is where your business will be located with regards to the state filing.
 If you have an office space, great!
 If you do not, you can put your home mailing address.
-This is primarily so you will continue to get notice and mail concerning your business, but if you ever do get an office space or a physical address your business will be located, you will have to amend that with the state.
+This is primarily so you will continue to get notices and mail concerning your business, but if you ever do get an office space or a physical address where your business will be located, you will have to amend that with the state.

 To file with the state, you will need to have a registered agent.
 This is a business or individual that is designated to receive service of process when a business entity is a party in a legal action.
 The registered agent must have a Utah street address.
 You can be your own registered agent.

 One of the biggest decisions you have to make is if you want anyone else to be involved in your business.
 Bringing in other members or even managers can be great because there are more people to collaborate with and they will have a greater interest in the company’s success.
 On the other hand, members of an LLC will have membership interest in the company, which will possibly take some of the control and profits from you but will also share in any losses.
 How the members interact with the company can all be determined in the LLC’s operating agreement (discussed below).